Source: Jakarta Post

 At the port of entry, resettled refugees are met by a case manager or staff from the refugee resettlement agency and a family member, if they have one.
 From there, the resettlement agency takes charge and helps the newly resettled refugee integrate into the American society, which can be a long process depending on the individual, the resources that are available and their willingness to work things out as quickly as possible.
 The rest now becomes the normal routine.

-In these processes, we collect significant amount of data can I share some light on whether or not someone is an extremist.
+In these processes, we collect a significant amount of data can I share some light on whether or not someone is an extremist.
 The US has one of the rigorous resettlement screening processes in the world.
-If we allow ourselves to be carried away by fear because of IS and other islamic extremist entities, we only undermine our strengthen, the values and principles we stand for.
+If we allow ourselves to be carried away by fear because of IS and other Islamic extremist entities, we only undermine our strengthen, the values and principles we stand for.

 The Syrians people do need our fullest support and this is not the time to turn away from our neighbors when they need our hand.